- MUSC345, 346

 Standard for Substantive Content

-- There should be a minimum of three substantive contributions and more than three are encouraged.
-Talk with each other as professionals.
+- Talk with each other as professionals.
 Be interested in your colleagues' views and share your own.

-- Comments like "I agree," may be an excellent encouragement to previous contributor, but it will not be counted as substantive contribution for you.
+- Comments like "I agree," are excellent encouragement to previous contributor, but it will not be counted as substantive contribution for you.
 Start with that and then go on to add your own observations, views, etc.

 - A substantive contribution is one that adds real and new information or perspective to the conversation.